BeatrizVenceslau/Uni-Projects/Intruduction to Computer Science Engeneering/README.md

-# Intruduction to Informatics Engeneering
+# Intruduction to Computer Science Engeneering

 Introduction to Computer Science Engeneering from an ethical standpoint as well as its uses